subhoney/tdi_intro_to_tech/eLearning Manual.md

 To further enhance the insulating properties of his dry suit in cold water, a diver may elect to use argon (an inert gas) for suit inflation.
 Argon has a far lower level of thermal conductivity than air or other breathing gases.
 The supply of argon is carried in a small cylinder, typically attached to the side of the BCD harness or backplate, tucked behind the diver; a standard first stage and inflator hose are used with this cylinder for dry suit inflation.
 Naturally, the argon cylinder should be prominently labeled, and frequently it is also painted an orange color to avoid any confusion regarding its contents.
 If inhaled, argon can cause anoxia and significant narcosis.

-Editor's note: _Anoxia_ is the total absense of oxygen; compare with _hypoxia_, where oxygen is present in breathing gas, but not in enough of a quantity to support metabolization.
-Breathing from an argon cylinder will cause anoxia, while breating a 12% O2 cylinder (at the surface) will cause hypoxia.
+Editor's note: _Anoxia_ is the total absence of oxygen; compare with _hypoxia_, where oxygen is present in breathing gas, but not in enough of a quantity to support metabolization.
+Breathing from an argon cylinder will cause anoxia, while breathing a 12% O2 cylinder (at the surface) will cause hypoxia.

 ## Weights